Characterising Modal Definability of Team-Based Logics via the Universal Modality: Goldblatt--Thomason -style Theorem for Goldblatt--Thomason -style Theorem for modal logic with positive universal modality

 \begin{proposition} Every $\ML(\uBoxp)$-definable class of Kripke frames reflects finitely generated subframes. \end{proposition}

-Whereas the original Goldblatt-Thomason Theorem for basic modal logic was proved via duality between algebras and frames~\cite{GT1975}, our proof of Goldblatt-Thomason-style Theorem modifies the model-theoretic proof given by van Benthem~\cite{Benthem1993} for basic modal logic.
-The proof of the following theorem can be found in Appendix \ref{secB} (Theorem \ref{a:GbTh4mlup}).
+Whereas the original Goldblatt--Thomason theorem for basic modal logic was proved via duality between algebras and frames~\cite{GT1975}, our proof of Goldblatt--Thomason -style theorem modifies the model-theoretic proof given by van Benthem~\cite{Benthem1993} for basic modal logic.